cg-gdsc/GDSC-7/tutorials/Tutorial_1_Account_setup.md

 Welcome to the first tutorial of the 2024 GDSC: The Grade-AI Generation!
 The tutorials will teach you all the necessary steps to participate in (and hopefully win) the challenge.
 This first tutorial covers the (boring) groundwork that we need to cover before we can jump into the AI parts.
 It explains how to create an account, sign in, create and join a team and how to access AWS.

 But before we jump in make sure you join the [GDSC Teams channel](https://teams.microsoft.com/l/team/19%3a4017a2e9af4942e7aa157d6ec9d751b4%40thread.skype/conversations?groupId=7d77d672-dff1-4c9f-ac55-3c837c1bebf9&tenantId=76a2ae5a-9f00-4f6b-95ed-5d33d77c4d61/) for all updates from the organisation team and meeting and connecting with other participants.
+This is also the place to ask questions if you are stuck.

 Here is a quick overview of what we'll cover: